-The Class teacher has a responsibility for:
+The Class Teacher has a responsibility for:

-- Identifying a child's SEND - Offering high quality Universal Wave 1 differentiated teaching - Monitoring the progress of the individual children - Liaising with parents, children and the SENDCo - Liaising with outside agencies - Following guidance and collaborating with external professionals. - Writing Individual Education Plans (IEP) with the Inclusion Leader, and sharing and reviewing these with parents at least once each term and planning for the next term - Ensuring that the school's Inclusion/SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.
+- Identifying a child's SEND - Offering quality first wave 1 adaptive teaching strategies - Monitoring the progress of the individual children - Liaising with parents, children and the SENDCo - Liaising with outside agencies - Following guidance and collaborating with external professionals. - Writing Individual Education Plans (IEP) with the Inclusion Leader, and sharing and reviewing these with parents at least once each term and planning for the next term - Ensuring that the school's Inclusion/SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.

-Ed Coke is the named Governor for Special Educational Needs and Disabilities.
-Ed can be contacted via the school office on 0203 608 2080 or by email:
+Bernadette Dooling is the named Governor for Special Educational Needs and Disabilities.
+Bernadette can be contacted via the school office on 0203 608 2080 or by email: Bernadette.Dooling@thomsonhouseschool.org

-Edcoke@thomsonhouseschool.org